Crab boat or trawler 65′

 Client industry: Shipyard

-Navanex collaborated with Chantier Naval Forillon as an affiliated engineering firm, taking charge of the design portion.
+Navanex collaborated with Chantier Naval Forillon as an affiliated engineering firm, leading the design.
 For this project, Navanex assisted on a contract given to Chantier Naval Forillon by the Mi’gmaq community of Listuguj, located on the Gaspé Peninsula.

 Dream

 The Mi’gmaq community of Listuguj wanted to renew and modernize its fleet of fishing vessels.
-Considering that the use of the vessels varies according to the season and the different types of commercial fishing, the client wanted to acquire more modern and versatile equipment to ensure the sustainability of this important economic driver.
+Given that vessel use varies by season and fishing type, the client sought to acquire more modern, versatile equipment to ensure the sustainability of this important economic driver.

 Requirements